IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 In addition to seeing code coverage in Netbeans, you can also see code coverage reports by opening ``target/site/jacoco/index.html`` in your browser.

+Testing Commands
+^^^^^^^^^^^^^^^^

+You might find studying the following test classes helpful in writing tests for commands:

+- CreatePrivateUrlCommandTest.java
+- DeletePrivateUrlCommandTest.java
+- GetPrivateUrlCommandTest.java

+In addition, there is a writeup on "The Testable Command" at https://github.com/IQSS/dataverse/blob/develop/doc/theTestableCommand/TheTestableCommand.md .

 Integration Tests
 -----------------